SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 There are three ways create an instance of a previously declared structure:

-1. Call one of the initializers declared within the structure, as described in :ref:`ClassesAndStructures_InitializerMethods`.
+1. Call one of the initializers declared within the structure, as described in :ref:`ClassesAndStructures_Initializers`.
 2. If no initializers are declared, call the structure's memberwise initializer, as described in :ref:`ClassesAndStructures_MemberwiseStructureInitializers`.
-3. If no initializers are declared, and all properties of the structure declaration were given initial values, call the structure's default initializer, as described in :ref:`ClassesAndStructures_InitializerMethods`.
+3. If no initializers are declared, and all properties of the structure declaration were given initial values, call the structure's default initializer, as described in :ref:`ClassesAndStructures_Initializers`.

 The process of initializing a structure's declared properties is described in :ref:`ClassesAndStructures_Initialization`.